kevku/cse15l-lab-reports/lab-report-1-week-2.md

 <img src='Tutorial/Pressing Tab.gif' title='Pressing Tab' width='' alt='Pressing Tab' />
 3. Use semicolon to run multiple commands in one line
 <img src='Tutorial/Concat.gif' title='Concat' width='' alt='Concat' />
-4. Organize both local computer and remote computer so you know where everything is